HEIC-to-JPEG-Dev/FileSyncToy/README.md

 * Logs: A record of what has happened.
 * SubFolder exclusion from folder pairs
 * Content checking for comparison
+* Collisions, when a file is changed on the left and right of a sync pair
+* Drag and Drop, from File Explorer into the app for folder pairs

 # Some Screenshots